NASW Standards for School Social Work Services

 Interpretation

-School social workers shall collect, analyze, synthesize, and disseminate data related to their practice.
-School social workers shall conduct ongoing evaluation to determine the level of effectiveness of all interventions.
-Methods used to evaluate social work practice shall be assessed periodically to ensure that objectives, activities, and measured outcomes are aligned with the local education agency’s goals and social work ethical practice.
+Methods used to evaluate social work practice shall be assessed at least annually to ensure that objectives, activities, and measured outcomes are aligned with the local education agency’s goals and social work standards and ethical practice.

 Standard 6.
 Record Keeping

-School social workers shall maintain accurate data and records that are relevant to planning, implementation, and evaluation of school social work services.
+School social workers shall maintain accurate data and records that are relevant to assessment, planning, implementation, and evaluation of school social work services.

 Interpretation